 The eat-stop-eat diet is similar to the previous type, but it requires avoiding consuming any food during one or two days a week.

 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!

 Now that you know what the requirements of intermittent fasting are, you need to find out what the nutritional value of coconut oil is, to answer the question “Does coconut oil break a fast?”.

 The problem with coconut oil lies in its supposed healthiness.
 Although it is quite rich in medium-chain triglycerides (MCTs) which have proven to be beneficial for health, the studies that proved such effects did not use the coconut oil itself, but a 100% MCTs oil.
-So, in order to reach the beneficial result of the MCTs oil, you will have to consume an unhealthy amount of coconut oil, which on more than 80% consists of saturated fats.
-Consumption of which should be reduced to less than 10% of your daily calorie intake, if you want to have a healthy body and lose weight (8).
+So, in order to reach the beneficial result of the MCTs oil, you will have to consume an unhealthy amount of coconut oil, which consists of more than 80% saturated fats.
+Consumption of saturated fat should be reduced to less than 10% of your daily calorie intake, if you want to have a healthy body and lose weight (8).

 A tablespoon (13.6g) of coconut oil contains (5):

 - 13.5g fats, of which 11.2g are saturated